Pittsburgh Zoo & Aquarium: Aquarium

+In 2002, PPG Industries announced its intention to sponsor the zoo and purchase the naming rights for 20 years, naming the facility the "Pittsburgh Zoo and PPG Aquarium".
+Upon expiration of the naming rights in 2022, the zoo reverted its name to "Pittsburgh Zoo and Aquarium".

 Forest Passage

 Forest Passage (formerly Asian Forest) contains several species from Eastern and Southeast Asia, and simulates a journey from the Himalayas to Indonesia.
 This section features some of the most critically endangered big cats of Asia, including Siberian tigers and Amur leopards, as well as several other Asian animals, such as Komodo dragons and red pandas.
 This section, opened in 1983, is the result of the zoo's Master Plan of 1980, which was dedicated to create more naturalistic exhibits than what existed at the time.

 In January 2017, the Pittsburgh Zoo's only snow leopard, Chaney, died of cancer at 17.
 Since then, the zoo has displayed two Canada lynxes in the former snow leopard exhibit.
 In late 2018, several cubs were born to the pair, resulting in a larger family of Lynx.
 This change has prompted the zoo to rename Asian Forest to Forest Passage in light of the inclusion of a non-Asian animal.